Wiian16/hugo-portfolio/content/projects/luddy-hackathon-sp24.md

 In April 2024, I competed in my first hackathon, [Luddy Hacks](https://luddy.indiana.edu/student-life/hackathon.html), hosted at Indiana University's Luddy School of Informatics, Computing, and Engineering.
-This was also the first time working with my current team, and I'm proud to say we won our case!
+This was also the first time working with my current team of Lillie Donato, Sam Miller, and Matthew Widjaja, and I'm proud to say we won our case!

 Our project is a standalone tool that uses OCR to intelligently split large PDF documents based on keyword-based rules provided via a config file.
 While the prompt only required a command-line utility, we went further and built a full UI